sonic-net/sonic-mgmt/README.md

 The `godiva-test` container includes all required packages and configuration to execute a `pytest` test-script.

+Note, the following directories from host are mounted inside the container at:
+- /opt/home: home directory in host.Eg: /home/$USER in slurm server
+- /godiva-test: godiva-test git workspace
+- /root/gd-test: docker build directory in godiva-test git workspace

+The user credential in host is not set up inside container.
+Hence, any git operation in `/godiva-test` directory will not work in container.

 Steps to run P4 script
 ========================
 1. Modify p4-topo.json to match your testbed.